naturalis/FormicID/README.md

 }
 ```

-### Step 7
+### Step 7 - Running the model

 Now you can run `formicID/main.py` with `config.json` as argument and the data will be downloaded, split, and prepared, so the network can train.
+The trainier is loaded from `trainers/train.py`.

+### Additional
+Utilities that can be used are:
+- Saving examples of data augmentation
+- Visualizing a few of images in a plot
+- Handeling models (e.g. saving, loading, visualizing, etc.)
+- _More coming later_

 _To be continued_